 Barsumian Law LLC investigates motor vehicle accidents and truck crashes for violations.
 Among the most common are:

 Improper or unbalanced loads.
 A badly loaded or overloaded truck can cause a truck to swerve and tip and collide with other motorists.
 Additional injuries result from cargo strewn on the highway.

 Equipment failure.
 This may include defective products such as poorly manufactured, designed or maintained tires or brakes.
 It could also include safety equipment missing from the truck at the time of the crash.

 Driver fatigue.
-Drivers have an incentive to keep driving long after they are exhausted, despite regulations from the Federal Motor Carrier Safety Administration (FMCSA).
+Drivers have an incentive to keep driving long after they are exhausted, despite regulations from the Federal Motor Carrier Safety Administration.

 Other serious problems include drunk or drugged drivers, unlicensed drivers, untrained drivers, and trucks transporting hazardous materials.

-Truck accident lawyers must bring more to the process than lawyers without truck accident experience.
-They must be good detectives who can gather and analyze evidence at the accident scene, obtain and analyze information in driver's logs and black boxes, and be able to go up against truck company lawyers and make the case for maximum compensation.
+The best truck accident lawyers bring extensive knowledge and experience to the claims and litigation process in trucking cases.
+They must be able to gather and analyze critical evidence at the accident scene, obtain and analyze information in driver's logs and black boxes, be aware of the potential that video evidence can be secured through diligent efforts, and be able to go up against the company's own high-priced trucking attorneys, their insurance carriers, and truck safety experts to make a case for maximum compensation.